HandBrake

 This user runs a Plex or Jellyfin server on a Mac mini.
 They use HandBrake to normalize their diverse library of MKV, AVI, and ISO files into a standardized H.265 MP4 format.
 This ensures that all their movies verify Direct Play compatibility on their Apple TV and iPad clients, avoiding the CPU-intensive transcoding on the server side while reducing storage space usage by up to 50% compared to raw rips.

 A creator shoots 4K ProRes footage which is massive in size.
 Before uploading to YouTube or archiving locally, they use HandBrake to transcode the master file into a high-bitrate AV1 file.
 This significantly reduces upload times and local storage costs while maintaining visual fidelity.
-They also utilize the batch queue to process an entire week's worth of vlog clips overnight so they are ready for editing or archiving the next morning.
+They also use the batch queue to process an entire week's worth of vlog clips overnight so they are ready for editing or archiving the next morning.

 Working in an environment that requires video embedding in PowerPoint or Keynote, this user faces strict file size limits and format compatibility issues.
 They use HandBrake's 'Web Optimized' checkbox and a custom 1080p preset to compress gigabytes of Zoom recording footage into small, shareable MP4 files that can be easily emailed to stakeholders or embedded in internal wikis without buffering issues or proprietary codec errors.

 This user possesses a collection of physical DVDs and Blu-rays that are deteriorating.
 After using a decryption tool to rip the raw data, they use HandBrake to deinterlace and detelecine older content, removing visual artifacts.
-They utilize the 'Placebo' quality settings and 10-bit color depth to create a digital master that preserves as much grain and detail as possible, ensuring the film history is preserved in a future-proof MKV container.
+They use the 'Placebo' quality settings and 10-bit color depth to create a digital master that preserves as much grain and detail as possible, ensuring the film history is preserved in a future-proof MKV container.

 HandBrake is not available on the Mac App Store due to its use of private APIs and open-source nature.
 The most secure and efficient way to install it is via Homebrew or direct download.
 Here is the step-by-step guide for macOS users.